MarginaliaSearch/www.marginalia.nu/content/log/A_111_phrase_matching/index.md

 <figcaption>Plot of relative distance between adjacent positions in a sample of positions lists.</figcaption>
 </figure>

-For compression of a list of monotonously increasing positive integers, several options are available.
+For compression of a list positive integers, several options are available.
 I initially implemented Elias gamma coding, which is a simple variable bit width code that is  effective for very small numbers.

 <div style="border: 1px solid #888; padding: 0.5ch">
 <strong>Elias Gamma Code: </strong>